 - Answer A is correct.
 When a brake line is restricted usually there is enough pressure to push past the blockage and apply the brake.
 After applying the brake, the fluid may not be able to return causing the brake to stick on.

 - Answer B is wrong.
-You cannot use any other brake line then the one required by the vehicle manufacturer.
+You cannot use any other brake line other than the one required by the vehicle manufacturer.
 You should never use copper for brake lines.

 - Answer C is wrong.
 Technician A is correct.